 Even Congress consulted Kane, for a while at least.
 Skip to 1:25:44 here to watch him finally get smoked out.
 Warning: It’s ugly.
 But that was a few years back.
-People forget.
+People will forget what a weasel Kane is.
 When the first autonomous driving lawsuits hit the press, and the inevitable Congressional hearings begin, Kane will once again get an invitation because, well, what other safety “experts” exist?
 If you’re answer is Clarence Ditlow or Ralph Nader, save that thought.
 We’ll get to them.
+(UPDATE: Ditlow has died).

 Kane’s pay stream doesn’t automatically render his work junk.
 Plaintiffs are sometimes in the right.
-What renders Kane’s work junk is the work itself.
-If the aforementioned ABC News folly is Exhibit A, then:
+What renders his work junk is the work itself.
+If the phony acceleration demo on ABC News is Exhibit A, then:

 Exhibit B: Kane’s compilation of sudden unintended acceleration complaints against Toyota, which begins on page 53 here.
 If you copy and paste the entire thing into Word, and do a few keyword searches, you’ll quickly extract irrelevant complaints about hesitation, high idle, cruise control inaccuracy, pedal placement, air conditioning cycle, and the list goes on.
 Search for “hemroids” (sic) for a chuckle.
 Yes, a woman blames Toyota for exactly that.
-If it takes you just a few minutes to weed out this junk, why can’t a full-time professional gardener do it?
+If it takes you just a few minutes to pull out these weeds, why can’t a professional gardener do it?

 Exhibit C: The seminal accident that snowballed into the Toyota acceleration farce of 2009-2011 was the Lexus “911” crash in California.
 The police report shows a guy named Frank Bernard had just wrestled the very same car due a mismatched rubber mat pushing the throttle.
 Yet when Kane writes about the accident, on page 4 here, he totally omits Bernard.
 Why?
 Because Kane and his lawyer chums were banking on a much bigger and scarier electronic defect in Toyotas.
-Bernard was in the way, so POOF — he disappeared.
+Bernard and his lousy floor mat story were in the way, so POOF — he disappeared.
 Yes, Sean Kane, the relentless custodian of chapter & verse on sudden acceleration, the meticulous chronicler of countless consumer complaints, somehow has a blind spot for the most pivotal witness in the most impactful sudden acceleration incident of all time.

 Exhibit D: When you’re on a mission to extract a settlement from a big company, you steer public opinion by any means necessary.
 If there’s a crowd and an open mike, well dammit you’d better take advantage of the opportunity to say something, anything, to help your case — er, your cause.
 Why else would Kane participate in an irrelevant UAW/Teamster protest about the closing of the NUMMI plant?